Hadoop, Hadoop hardware, Uncategorized

 algorithms, not-hadoop, twitter, Uncategorized

-Z-Filters: How to Listen to a Hundred Million Voices
+Z-Filters: Listening to a Million Voices

 Z-Filters is a technique for listening to what millions of people are talking about.